hackathi/not-grocy/README.md

 - If you happen to know how to code, feel free to open a pull request!
 If it fixes an existing bug, please leave a note in the corresponding issue.
 - A nice message in the (discussions)[https://github.com/mistressofjellyfish/not-grocy/discussions] also always goes a long way.
 - If none of the above fit's your bill, and you still want to make a contribution, you can always help me out by buying one of my book(s) (which are, unfortunately, written in german).

+If you like to contribute code, you are very welcome!
+Please read `docs/contributing.md`.

 ## Roadmap